Nearly seven out of ten shopping carts are abandoned.

 Instil your customers with confidence by clearly displaying your returns policy on your site, and promoting it in an Overlay at crucial moments in the custom journey.

 Instructing Overlays to trigger at crucial moments in the user journey can make the difference between an abandoned basket and a conversion.

 Delivering the right message at the right time to the right person with segmented campaigns and messaging can drive a customer through the sales funnel and prevent them from leaving your site.

-Whether you promote your free delivery threshold, or offer a discount code to a customer who is one step away from converting, strategically timed Overlays triggered as shoppers attempt to abandon their basket persuade customers to stay on your site and complete their order.
+Whether you promote your free delivery threshold or offer a coupon code to a customer who is one step away from converting, strategically timed Overlays triggered as shoppers attempt to abandon their basket persuade customers to stay on your site and complete their order.

 7. Intelligently personalised Product Recommendations